vipin0/go/exercises/concept/party-robot/.docs/instructions.md

 AssignTable("Christiane", 27, "Frank", "on the left", 23.7834298)
 // =>
 // Welcome to my party, Christiane!
 // You have been assigned to table 027.
-Your table is on the left, exactly 23.8 meters from here.
+Your table is left, exactly 23.8 meters from here.
 // You will be sitting next to Frank.
 ```